 How Long Do Makeup Brushes Last?

-Some people like using sponges, airbrushes, or their fingers, but when it comes to super precise makeup application, you can’t turn to the aid of any other tool than the makeup brush.
-Though they may seem like reasonably modern-day cosmetic devices, the makeup brush was actually “invented” sometime between 500-600 AD!
+Some people prefer using sponges, airbrushes, or their fingers, but when it comes to super-precise makeup application, you can’t turn to any tool other than a makeup brush.

-Whether you only have a couple of brushes or you have dozens in your makeup arsenal, it’s important to know what the lifespans of your brushes are.
-This knowledge can keep your skin healthy, your makeup looking fresh, and your wallet spending money on brushes that fall short.
+Whether you only have a couple of brushes or you have dozens in your makeup arsenal, it’s essential to know what the lifespans of your brushes are.

-So, how long do makeup brushes last?
-On average, makeup brushes can last 1-3 years.
-However, this time frame can change drastically depending on how you care for your brushes, as well as how impressive they are in quality.
+On average, makeup brushes can last between 1 and 3 years.
+However, this time frame can change drastically depending on how you care for your brushes, as well as the quality of the brushes themselves

 The Makeup Brush Lifespan

-Though, yes, it is deeply important for you to take good care of your makeup tools, especially ones that you regularly use on your face, no amount of deep cleaning or proper storage can make a makeup brush last longer if it’s already in poor shape to begin with.
+No amount of deep cleaning or proper storage can make a makeup brush last longer if it’s already in poor shape to begin with.

 Cheap Makeup Brushes

-Depending on the frequency of use and the state of the makeup brush beforehand, a cheaply made brush can last you as little as one month, and, if you can tolerate its performance, can last you up to a year.
+Depending on the frequency of use and the state of the makeup brush beforehand, a cheaply made brush can last as little as one month.

 Higher Quality Makeup Brushes

-Good quality makeup brushes don’t necessarily need to be an investment!
-You can expect a great performance from this set of brushes (from the brand e.l.f.) that won’t put a dent in your wallet.
 Or, you can splurge on something a bit pricier, like this collection from Sonia Kashuk for brushes that will really last.

-Higher quality brushes come from trusted makeup brands with a notable history of care in their products.
+Higher-quality brushes come from trusted makeup brands with a notable history of care in their products.

-Though there are a number of hidden gems you can find online (like this set from BS-MALL), you wouldn’t be in the wrong to expect reputable cosmetic brands to have makeup brushes that perform better and last longer.
-That’s why they’re so reputable in the first place!
+You wouldn’t be wrong to expect reputable cosmetic brands to have makeup brushes that perform better and last longer.

 Average Timeframe

-With that being said, you can expect your makeup brushes, regardless of where you got them, to last you between o1-3 years.
-Once that time is up, you should always throw them away and replace them to avoid running into any issues.
+With that being said, you can expect your makeup brushes, regardless of where you got them, to last you between 1 and 3 years.

 Signs Of Poor Brush Quality